go-critic/go-critic/docs/overview.md

 <a name="appendCombine-ref"></a>
 ## appendCombine
-Detects `append` chains to the same slice that can be done in a single `append` call
+Detects `append` chains to the same slice that can be done in a single `append` call.

 **Before:**
 ```go